AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 - Shooting implementation was done using factory pattern.
 Items that can be shot are classified as ammo, and there are two things that can be shooted, a bullet and missile, both which extend the ammo class.
     - The bullet is implemented so that any character in the game is able to shoot using its implementation by specifiying needed parameters.
     - The missile, theoretically can be used by any character, but only the car player has the ability to shoot the missile in our game
-- Each character that has the ability to shoot calls its shoot function which instantiates the bullet and adds it to the scene tree based on the specified parameters
+- Each character that has the ability to shoot calls its [shoot function](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/7fcffe53c371a297c7e065398e32587d0a8674d3/shattered-dimensions/scripts/car/vehicles/player_car.gd#L108-L117) which instantiates the bullet and adds it to the scene tree based on the specified parameters
-- Player shooting - user input
+- Player shooting - user inputs
     - The player is able to control shooting with the user inputs "P" or a mouse click.
     - The aim guide is drawn wherever the cursor is on the screen to help the users visualize where the bullet will travel to
     - The player has limited missiles which they earn, and they can choose when to shoot them by using "Shift" to toggle the enabling/disabling of the missile.
 The information of whether the missile is enabled or not is displayed on the top left corner of the screen.
 The actual shooting of the missile works the same as specified above